MarlonGarcia/imfun/README.md

 difficult to install and do not works on non-windows platforms.
 Comment on these imports if there are problems during installation.

-@author: Marlon Rodrigues Garcia
+Author: Marlon Rodrigues Garcia

-@instit.:  University of São Paulo
+Institution:  University of São Paulo

-@contact: marlonrg@gmail.com
+Contact: marlonrg@gmail.com